hoongyan/COMP0073_PMSQ8_research/README.md

 This project is organized into several key directories containing the core code, evaluations, and results for the multi-agent pipeline:

-- src/agents: Contains the multi-agent pipeline implementations, including the police and victim agents, conversation manager, prompts, and utility functions.
+- **src/agents**: Contains the multi-agent pipeline implementations, including the police and victim agents, conversation manager, prompts, and utility functions.
 This directory also includes the pipeline variants used for each ablation study.

-- evaluation: Includes scripts for computing evaluation metrics, along with all derived results from Phases 1 and 2.
+- **evaluation**: Includes scripts for computing evaluation metrics, along with all derived results from Phases 1 and 2.

-- simulations/final_results: Houses the final simulation outputs for Phases 1 and 2.
+- **simulations/final_results**/final_results: Houses the final simulation outputs for Phases 1 and 2.

-- scripts/simulation: Provides the executable scripts for autonomous simulations, as well as the Streamlit apps for human evaluation.
+- s**scripts/simulation**: Provides the executable scripts for autonomous simulations, as well as the Streamlit apps for human evaluation.

 ## Setup Prerequisites